timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 ## F-Droid app list

+### Turn On Install history

+Before starting installations do this so that we (might) have an exportable record to share.

 Turn on install history before starting so that we can export at the end - <https://gitlab.com/fdroid/fdroidclient/-/issues/70#note_89110104>

 Settings > Expert mode > Keep install history

+### Export list when done

+Settings > Install history and metrics > Share (share icon with 3 linked dots at top) > fail, no apps that know what to do with the file installed yet. gah.

+### Apps to intall
 * Vespucci (open-streetmap (OSM) editor)
 * andOTP (one time password generator with backup/restore capability)
 * Aurora play store proxy